-- ♦ In Birch Creek, you may subsistence fish year-round.
-From June 15-September 15, gillnet mesh size may not exceed 3 inches stretched-measure. - ♦ In Beaver Creek you may subsistence fish year-round.
+♦ In Beaver Creek you may subsistence fish year-round.
 From June 15-September 15, downstream from the confluence of Moose Creek, gillnet mesh size may not exceed 3 inches stretched-measure.
 You may not target salmon during this time period.
 However, you may retain salmon taken incidentally from non-salmon directed fisheries.
-From the mouth of Nome Creek downstream to the confluence of Moose Creek, you may use only a rod and reel for subsistence fishing. - ♦ In the Jim River drainage (including Propsect Creek and Douglass Creek) you may use only a rod and reel for subsistence fishing.
+From the mouth of Nome Creek downstream to the confluence of Moose Creek, you may use only a rod and reel for subsistence fishing.